lightshifted/whisper_pretraining_sw_yo/README.md

 #### Week 3 (19th December 2022)
 - Monitor and adjust the model as needed to optimize its performance on these languages

-We are confident that with careful planning and diligent work, we can fine-tune the Whisper model to build a performant

 ## How to Contribute
 If you are interested in contributing to this project, there are several ways you can help: